UNIVERSAL-IT-SYSTEMS/cs-netbanking-sdk-js/README.md

 If your environment doesn't support ES6 Promises, you can [polyfill](https://github.com/jakearchibald/es6-promise).

 ##Usage in node
-For usage in node, install it through `npm` (see above).
+For usage in node, install it through `yarn` (see above).
 You can then require it by:
 ```javascript
 var CSNetbankingSDK = require('cs-netbanking-sdk');
 ```